 Originally from Wirral, I decided on doing ‘the education thing’ and at 18, moved to Staffordshire to study Product Design.
-Further down the line, my career focused on the strategy of marketing products rather than designing them.
+Further down the line, my career focused on the strategy of marketing products rather than designing them and I made my base in Manchester.

 I was swept into an exhilarating 15 year whirlwind of hard graft, continuous deadlines and glamorous opportunities.
-I was in the ‘business bubble’ and had some fantastic times.
+I was in the ‘business bubble’ and had some fantastic, yet challenging times.

 Outside of the bubble, seeking pleasures like travel, sport and craft kept me sane.
-I travelled as soon as I had the funds, thanks to 4 summer jobs mid uni and a nifty bit of saving.
-The sport morphed into outdoor adventure amidst working life.
-And craft has been a passion since the year dot., there’s always a project on the go.
+I travelled as soon as I had the funds.
+The sport morphed into outdoor adventure.
+And upcycling has been a passion since the year dot, there’s always a project on the go.

 When I met Dave with the same thirst for life, we’d squeeze happy times around work, into evenings, weekends and all the holidays we could find.
 We mountain biked, kayaked, coasteered and body boarded in Wales, trekked through the Sahara, star gazed in Morocco and explored cave houses and the property market in Andalucia.